DipeshTest/createrdsinstance/README.md

 ---

 # Create AWS RDS Instance
-This activity allows you to create AWS RDS DB Instance of your choice.
+This activity allows you to create AWS RDS DB Instance of your choice.This activity is built by Team AllStars.

 ## Installation
-### Flogo Web
-This activity is built by Team AllStars
 ### Flogo CLI
 ```bash
 flogo install github.com/DipeshTest/createrdsinstance